 Planning for retirement is essential for a financially comfortable life in the older years when your source of income stops.
 If you have created a retirement fund you can use it to fund your retirement.
-The National Pension Scheme is one such retirement oriented pension scheme which has been launched by the Government to help you plan your retirement.
+The National Pension Scheme is one such retirement-oriented pension scheme that has been launched by the Government to help you plan your retirement.

 To open a NPS Tier I Account the following eligibility conditions have to be fulfilled –

 There are particular documents that have to be submitted along with the NPS account opening form.

 Q1.
 What is the Tax rebate for self-employed individuals?

 There is a Tax Rebate of up to 10% of the gross income with the limit of Rs.
 1 lakh for a year.

 Q2.
 What is NPS Tier 1?

 A Tier 1 National Pension Scheme (NPS) Account is the most fundamental type of pension account provided by the Government of India.
 The government-led system aims to meet the pension demands of employees in both the public and private sectors.